-OCR Technology and OCR Developer: What Is This?
+OCR Technology and OCR Developer: How to Build a Perfect OCR App?

 We live in a digital age, where the web app development is gaining huge popularity with high speed and where huge amounts of data and information are being stored in electronic form.
 These data can also be quickly and conveniently transmitted from one user to another through computer networks, such as the vast Internet.
 With digitization so widespread, we can clearly see dramatic shifts in lifestyle patterns among the general population.
 For example, electronic books (e-books) and digital magazines are steadily rising in popularity, and they are seeing markedly increased market shares compared to traditional printed books and magazines.
 This isn’t surprising, because digital books and magazines don’t take up any space, don’t weigh anything, don’t get dilapidated as they age, and won’t be destroyed by fires if stored on the cloud.